backstage/community-plugins/CONTRIBUTING.md

 > Note: the above commands assume you've run `yarn install` before hand or recently

 Each plugin/package has its own API Report which means you might see more then one file updated or created depending on your changes.
 These changes will then need to be committed as well.

+> [!WARNING]
+> "The API Report for _plugin_ is not allowed to have warnings"
+>
+> Open the API report to view more details about the warning(s) and resolve them before committing the changes.

 ## Submitting a Pull Request